albertaillet/Primer_game/README.md

 conda env create -f environment.yml
 ```

-To use the simulation here is an example, the simulation uses the [gym](https://github.com/openai/gym/) API model:
+To use the simulation here is an example, the simulation uses the [gym](https://github.com/openai/gym/) API:

 ```python
 from game_simulation import CoinGameSimulation